omise/omise-python/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/omise.svg?style=flat-square)](https://pypi.python.org/pypi/omise/)
 [![PyPi Version](https://img.shields.io/pypi/v/omise.svg?style=flat-square)](https://pypi.python.org/pypi/omise/)

-Please raise an issue or contact [support@omise.co](mailto:support@omise.co) if you have any question regarding this library and the functionality it provides.
+Please raise an issue or contact [support@pn.ooo](mailto:support@opn.ooo) if you have a question regarding this library and the functionality it provides.

 ## Installation

-If you simply want to use Omise Python client in your application, you can install it using [pip](http://www.pip-installer.org/en/latest/index.html):
+To use Omise Python client in your application, install it using [pip](http://www.pip-installer.org/en/latest/index.html):

 ```
 pip install omise
 ```

-Or `easy_install` in case your system do not have pip installed:
+Or `easy_install` in case your system does not have `pip` installed:

 ```
 easy_install omise